currents-dev/playwright-aws-codebuild-example/README.md

 ## Documentation

 The repo contains a few Playwright tests with one test that always fails (intentionally).
-The example configuration files use [Matrix Execution Strategy](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) to run 3 containers for parallelization.
+The example configuration files use [AWS CodeBuild Batch Bulld matrix](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix) to run 3 containers for parallelization.

 To reproduce the setup: